-Landscaping and lawn maintenance like weeding, distributing lawn fertilizer, and mowing the lawn can take quite a bit of time and investment.
-As a homeowner, you may not have good information about how to take care of your garden and lawn, and you probably have concerns about the cost of upkeep.
+Landscaping and lawn maintenance can take quite a bit of time and investment.
+As a homeowner, you may feel a little lost when it comes to taking care of your garden and lawn, and you probably have concerns about the cost of upkeep.

 With that in mind, pay attention to these five ways you can save money on lawn care.

 It can be confusing when to water your lawn and how much water to use.
 Let’s be honest, you want to save on your water bill and overwatering is a direct cause of a high bill.

 The best way to avoid overwatering is by installing a rain gauge to measure rainfall during the week.
 These are quite inexpensive.
 Next, use a sprinkler that sprays large drops, instead of one that distributes a high, fine mist of water.
 Lawns only require approximately 1 inch of water per week, including potential rainfall.
 Implementing these measures will easily help save on your water bill.

 Blame movies and gardening magazines, but homeowners assume their lawn should be cut clean, with a closely cropped appearance.